Osnabrück University of Applied Sciences: History

 From 1995 to 2000, the Fachhochschule was one of the model higher education institutions featured in the initiative “Modellvorhaben für eine Erprobung der globalen Steuerung von Hochschulhaushalten in Niedersachsen” (Model Projects for a Trial of Global Management of University Budgets in Lower Saxony), whose results have since been integrated into legislation concerning higher education in the state.

-The university's transfer over to the foundation set up in its name (“Stiftung Fachhochschule Osnabrück”) in 2003 brought about various organizational changes, such as the establishment of a foundation council (chaired by Helga Schuchardt).
+The university's transfer over to the foundation set up in its name ("Stiftung Fachhochschule Osnabrück") in 2003 brought about various organizational changes, such as the establishment of a foundation council (chaired by Helga Schuchardt).
 By 2006, the new foundation of the Fachhochschule had become one of the largest public law foundations in Germany by expenditure.

 The new building on the Caprivi Campus in Westerberg was dedicated in 2004; the School of Business Management and Social Sciences has been using the barracks grounds since 1998.
-The signage system on the Caprivi Campus was designed by Andreas Uebele.
 That year also saw the start of the German Network for Quality Development in Care, whose offices are located at the Osnabrück University of Applied Sciences and whose role is to develop care and national expert standards in this sector.

-When Lower Saxony's new Higher Education Act came into force in September 2010, the “Fachhochschule Osnabrück” was renamed the “Hochschule Osnabrück”.
+When Lower Saxony's new Higher Education Act came into force in September 2010, the "Fachhochschule Osnabrück" was renamed the "Hochschule Osnabrück".
 In addition, the winter semester of 2010/11 saw the number of students at the University of Applied Sciences surpass 10,000.